mariia-pronina/mariia-pronina.github.io/teaching.md

 ### UOC (Open University of Catalonia)

-I served as a MA Collaborating Tutor and supervised MA dissertations in 2019-2021.
+I serve as an MA Collaborating Tutor and supervise MA dissertations within the Learning Difficulties and Language Disorders program.